Not Owning The Images On Your Website, Can Cost You!

 Get Your Thinking Straight

-The cost of using an image illegally is around $8000 USD, the cost of purchasing your own image, can start as low as.
-The cost of using an image illegally age illegally is around $8000 USD, the cost of purchasing your own image, can start as low as $1 USD according to the stock image provider.
+The cost of using an image illegally is around $8000 USD, the cost of purchasing your own image, can start as low as $1 USD according to the stock image provider.
 My personal favorite is Stocksy.com, the high quality of the images and creativity incorporated in each picture does a great job of omitting that stock photo vibe royalty free images are known for.
 Still, Stocksy can get a bit pricey according to the size of the image.
-A lower cost option for me is sketching my images, it’s also a unique way to get your brand to stand out.
+A lower cost option for me is sketching my images, but only do this if it makes sense for your brand.
 On the pricer end of options, investing in your own branded photography is another way to go if you got a good photographer and $3000 TTDs to spend.
 Work it out, so you can get the most of out your sessions as far as repurposing is concerned.
 Anything is better than thinking Trinidad is too small or insignificant to pop up on sites like Lenstag.

 I am the Founder and Visual Brand Strategist at The BrandTUB